-For the other direction, suppose that $X$ is a marked $\infty$-category, fibrant is the inductive model structure, whose marked arrows are the coinductively invertible ones.
-We want to show that $X$ is fibrant in the coinductive model structure.
-Accorded to \cref{prop:if_invertible_cells_are_marked_then_X_fibrant}, $X$ is fibrant is the nonlocalized model structure.
-We then have to show for all integers $n>0$, $X$ has the left lifting property against $k_n$ and iterated homotopy codiagonal of $k_n$.
-Remarks now that, as $\tilde{G_n}\coprod_{(G_n,\overline{\emptyset})}\tilde{G_n} = \tilde{G_n}$, all the iterated homotopy codiagonals are identities.
-To conclude, it is enough to show that $X$ has the left lifting property against morphisms $k_n$ for $n>0$, which is obvious by assumption and by the \cref{prop:Gn_represents_ci}. \end{proof}
+For the other direction, suppose that $X$ is a marked $\infty$-category, fibrant in the inductive left semi-model structure, whose marked arrows are the coinductively invertible ones.
+We want to show that $X$ is fibrant in the coinductive left semi-model structure.
+According to \cref{prop:if_invertible_arrows_are_marked_then_X_fibrant}, $X$ is fibrant in the nonlocalized left semi-model structure.
+We then have to show that for all integers $n > 0$, $X$ has the left lifting property against $k_n$ and iterated homotopy codiagonals of $k_n$.
+Remark now that, as $\tilde{G_n} \coprod_{(G_n, \overline{\emptyset})} \tilde{G_n} = \tilde{G_n}$, all the iterated homotopy codiagonals are identities.
+To conclude, it is enough to show that $X$ has the left lifting property against morphisms $k_n$ for $n > 0$, which is obvious by assumption and by the \cref{prop:Gn_represents_ci}. \end{proof}

 \begin{lemma} Let $X$ be an $\infty$-category, and let $M$ be the set of coinductive invertible arrows.
 The canonical morphism $X^\flat \to (X, M)$ is an anodyne cofibration of the coinductive left semi-model structure. \end{lemma} \begin{proof} We denote by $(X, M')$ the marked $\infty$-category obtained as the pushout of the following span:

 By stability by coproducts and pushouts, the canonical morphism $X^\flat \to (X, M')$ is an anodyne cofibration of the coinductive left semi-model structure.

 Moreover, Lemma 4.9 of \cite{lafont2010folk} applied to the acyclic fibration $G_n\to \Db_{n-1}$ implies that any arrow of $G_n$ of dimension higher or equal to $n$ is coinductively invertible.
 In particular, every marked arrow of $\tilde{G_n}$ is coinductively invertible.
 We then have $M' \subset M$, and \ref{prop:Gn_represents_ci} implies that $M \subset M'$.
 Furthermore, \cref{prop:if_X_fibrant_marked_arrow_correspond_to_invertible_one} implies that $(X, M)$ is a fibrant object of the coinductive left semi-model structure. \end{proof}